-If successful, the technology being tested could replace the current method used to estimate area fugitive emissions from oil sands operations, this is expected to improve accuracy of the estimates and potentially increase the frequency at which estimates are made.
+The technology being tested could replace the current method used to estimate area fugitive emissions from oil sands operations, this is expected to improve accuracy of the estimates and potentially increase the frequency at which estimates are made.
 The project also has the benefit of avoiding safety risks associated with making ground-based measurements, and the cost of conducting measurement campaigns could likely be lower as well.

 “This technology could also help us determine the source and cause of some of the ‘noise’ we see in current measurements,” says Carling.
 “And if we know what the cause is, we can work to reduce emissions from that specific source.”

 With an improved methodology for measuring fugitive emissions, COSIA can begin to look at emissions reduction technologies and confirm their effectiveness.

 Imperial is leading the project with member companies Canadian Natural, Shell and Suncor.
 The work will be conducted in partnership with GHGSat, as part of a one-year demonstration project that has received financial support from Sustainable Development Technology Canada, the Boeing Company, LOOKNorth and the Canadian Space Agency.
 GHGSat will also be supported by Ramboll Environ, a global consulting firm with specific expertise in dispersion modelling.